Medicines list

 • any drug allergies, side effects, or sensitivities you have.

-Doctors, nurses and pharmacists need to know what medicines you are on to help them make decisions about your care and to prevent errors occurring.
+Healthcare providers need to know what medicines you're on to help them make decisions about your care and to prevent errors occurring.
 A medicines list is the best way to keep all the information about your medicines together.
 It will:

 • remind you or your carer how and when to take your medicine

-• help you to know more about your medicines and what are they for
+• help you to know more about your medicines and what they're for

-• help your doctor and pharmacist check and review your medicines
+• help your healthcare provider and pharmacist check and review your medicines

 • provide important information about your medicines in an emergency.

-Take your medicines list with you to each doctor's appointment or trip to the pharmacy or dentist
+Take your medicines list with you to each healthcare provider's appointment, trip to the pharmacy or hospital.

-While your GP or pharmacist may have a list of your medications in their files, it may not be the most accurate list of the medicines you are taking because:
+While your healthcare provider or pharmacist may have a list of your medicines on their records, it may not be the most accurate list of the medicines you're taking because:

-• you might be seeing more than one doctor
+• you might be seeing more than one healthcare provider

 • you may have had changes to your medicines during a recent hospital visit.